project-rig/rig/docs/source/circuit_sim_tutorial/01_hello_world/README.rst

     machine is already booted, the script should run almost instantaneously.

-Once the excitement of being greeted by a super computer has worn off, its time to move on to the next tutorial where we'll set SpiNNaker to work on some 'real' computation in :ref:`part 02 <tutorial-02>`.
+Once the excitement of being greeted by a super computer has worn off, its time to set SpiNNaker to work on some 'real' computation.
+Lets head onward to :ref:`part 02 <tutorial-02>`.